Article 4 - Procedures & Hearings

 The Formal Administrative Hearing is a hearing including the Dean of Students (and/or) appointed representative and the student requesting the appeal.
 The student appealing will have this opportunity to discuss the conduct charges and/or sanctions with the Dean of Students/appointed representative.
 Decisions made by the Dean of Students and/appointed representative in this meeting are final.

 The Formal Panel Hearing is a hearing that includes the student appealing and a panel made up of at least one faculty member, one student and one staff member.
-The student will have the opportunity to discuss the conduct charges and/or sanctions with the panel and the panel will then make a recommendation to the Dean of Students on the decision that the panel has reached.
+The student will have the opportunity to discuss the conduct charges and/or sanctions with the panel and the panel will then inform the Dean of Students on the decision that the panel has reached and this decision is final.

 The presumptive stance of the Dean of Students/the Panel is that the original hearing body was correct in its initial finding.
 The burden is on the appellant to convincingly communicate otherwise.